carlosvalarezo/pokeberries/README.md

 ### Troubleshooting

-If the make commands are executed in mac please go to the Makefile and remove the `sudo` from the clauses.
-If the commands are executed in Linux, they should work.
+If the docker clauses produce permission errors, please check this link: https://docs.docker.com/engine/install/linux-postinstall/#:~:text=If%20you%20don't%20want,members%20of%20the%20docker%20group.
-It is probably that due to the amount of requests from the service to pokeendpoint and the limited bandwidth from pythonanywhere, sometimes the service might be down.
-Bear in mind that this code is sync (very bad performance).
+It is probably that due to the amount of requests from the service (this app) to pokeendpoint and the limited bandwidth from pythonanywhere, sometimes the service might be down.
+Bear in mind that this code is sync (very bad performance) This sync code is not in the GitHub repo.
+The code in the GitHub repo is async and is working.
 ![Error on async code at pythonanywhere](https://github.com/carlosvalarezo/pokeberries/blob/main/images/screen_shot.png?raw=true)